-On 20 June 2017 the Company announced it had filed an arbitration claim against COFIDE with the National and International Arbitration Centre of the Lima Chamber of Commerce.
+On 20 June 2017 the Company announced it had filed an arbitration claim against COFIDE with the Arbitration Centre of the Lima Chamber of Commerce.
 The intention to commence the Arbitration had been previously announced by the press release of 6 June 2017.
-Currently, the arbitrage process has started; COFIDE and the Company have appointed their arbitrators and then these two arbitrators will appoint a third arbitrator to complete the Arbitrage Court.